jmertic/landscape-tools/INSTRUCTIONS.md

 With the data for things like logos and crunchbase entries, there is often more accurate data in other [landscapes](https://landscapes.dev).
 The script will attempt to look for this, and overlay data from other landscapes if the data in SFDC is empty.
 This also pulls in useful data such as `stock_ticker`, which often has to be set to `null` as the Crunchbase data is inaccurate.

-For the LF Landscape, this all runs nightly at 9:00pm-ish EST.
+# How to use

+You can use this script in a few different ways, but generally one of the below works best

-# Run a build with GitHub Actions
+## Recommended - Automatic build with GitHub Actions

 Easiest option to do a build is leveraging GitHub Actions, which requires nothing for you to setup on your local machine.
+You can have it run on demand, or set the `cron` option in the `update_members.yml` action to have it run on a schedule ( this is how it's done for the LF Landscape, which runs nightly at 9:00pm-ish EST ).

 If it's all setup, goto the landscape repo under [Actions](actions).
 You should see a job called 'Update members' on the right side under 'Workflows'.
 Click that, then on the next screen click 'Run workflow'

-## How this is all setup

 There is some prerequiste setup in GitHub.